Lisbon & Estoril Film Festival

-The Lisbon & Estoril Film Festival (LEFFEST), formerly known as Estoril Film Festival, (also known as Lisbon & Sintra Film Festival) is an annual international film festival held in November in Estoril, on the Portuguese Riviera.
+The Lisbon & Estoril Film Festival (LEFFEST), formerly Estoril Film Festival, but also known as Lisbon & Sintra Film Festival, is an annual international film festival held in November in Estoril, Portugal.
 Established in 2006, the competition section is open to international films, animation, fiction and documentaries.
 It awards the Silver Seagull Award for Best Film, amongst others.

-In 2017, the festival moved to Sintra and named as 'Lisbon & Sintra Film Festival'.
+In 2017, the festival moved to Sintra and was named Lisbon & Sintra Film Festival.